sepses/VloGParser/README.md

 $ java -jar ./target/rest-service-0.0.1-SNAPSHOT.jar
 ```

+## Evaluation Dataset

+We evaluated the log parser against the [AIT log dataset](https://zenodo.org/record/3723083#.YDY5wehKg2x) that simulate six days user access accross multiple web servers.
+Specifically, we evaluated:

+- Audit daemon from Linux,
+- ApacheLog,
+- EximLog,
+- Syslog,
+- Authlog

+We performed evaluation with several parameters such as log parsing performance from a single-hosts, dynamic log graph generation (with respect to the log properties), graph compression and multiple hosts (federation).

+Our evaluation results can be found at here

 ## License

 The Virtual Log Graph Parser is written by [Kabul Kurniawan](https://kabulkurniawan.github.io/) released under the [MIT license](http://opensource.org/licenses/MIT).